tkuhn/nanopub-server/README.md

 Usage
 -----

+Usage is pretty straightforward when you look at the web interface that a nanopub server provides.
 To retrieve a nanopub like

     http://example.org/mynanopubs/RAPpJU5UOB4pavfWyk7FE3WQiam5yBpmIlviAQWtBSC4M